Spicejet's Q3 standalone net loss at Rs 57 cr

-New Delhi, Feb 10 (IANS) Budget carrier Spicejet on Wednesday reported a standalone net loss of Rs 57 crore for the quarter ended December 2020.
+New Delhi: Budget carrier Spicejet on Wednesday reported a standalone net loss of Rs 57 crore for the quarter ended December 2020.

 On a sequential basis, the airline was able to halve its net loss to Rs 57 crore in Q3FY21 from Rs 112.6 crore reported for Q2FY21.